 Every marketing outfit will tell you the long-term ROI is greater than the cost.
 But that doesn’t mean you can’t negotiate.

 Do you want to lock into services that are long-term but at a more reasonable rate?
 Or do you want a flexible arrangement that might cost more per hour and force you to use your office as collateral?
 (Note: We don’t do this.
 Actually no one does.
 But be sure to read the fine print!)

-There’s only one marketing agency that has this.
+There’s only one digital marketing agency that has this.
 Please don’t Google that.